 - Disavowed spammy directory submissions

 This is how I recovered them.
-The turnaround was different from website to website, but at the end my clients were happy and got their traffic back.
+The turnaround was different from website to website, but in the end, my clients were happy and got their traffic back.

 Marcus Miller – Bowler Hat

-This one is very tough to advise on with regards to recovery as it is still so new.
+This one is very tough to advise on with regard to recovery as it is still so new.
 Google has only hinted at what this update targeted – but we know as always it is related to quality.
-It also seems a lot of these were affiliated sites designed to make money from search traffic (shock horror).
+It also seems a lot of these were affiliated sites designed to make money from search traffic (shock horror.)